hvak/hvak.github.io/_pages/about.md

 Hi, I'm Hersh Vakharia — a Software Engineer at Microsoft in the Surface org.

-I earned my Master's degree in Robotics from the University of Michigan (go blue), where I researched perception, sensing, and explainable AI.
+I earned my Master's degree in Robotics from the University of Michigan (go blue) in 2024, where I researched perception, sensing, and explainable AI.
 Before that, I completed a Bachelor's degree in Computer Engineering with a minor in mathematics, also at the University of Michigan.

-On this website, you can checkout my publications, projects, as well as my resume.
+On this website, you can check out my publications, projects, as well as my resume.